 Design is always the story of the creative process for a particular purpose.
-However, the story itself can be written in a hundred of different ways and styles.
+However, the story itself can be written in a hundred different ways and styles.
 It can be done individually or become the result of effective teamwork.
 It can be simple or complex.
 It can be narrow and specific or multipurpose.
 It can be outsourced or fully accomplished in-house.
 There are tons of shades for this story and all of them influence the final result that goes to users.

 Here in Tubik Studio, we have had the lucky opportunity to create a considerable number of design stories, all so different but all so definitely bright.
-It gave us the opportunity to feel all the benefits and pitfalls of design provided in terms of outsourcing partnership.
-To go further and get even closer to final users, to feel all the pains of our clients and all the variety of steps needed for creating an efficient product out of thin air, we have decided to make the next step and launch our own digital products.
+It gave us the opportunity to feel all the benefits and pitfalls of design provided in terms of an outsourcing partnership.
+To go further and get even closer to final users, to feel all the pains of our clients and all the variety of steps needed for creating an efficient product out of thin air, we have decided to take the next step and launch our own digital products.
 Extended design practice we have got through the years encouraged us to dive into all the paths of product creation, testing, promotion, and analysis to obtain that precious knowledge that will enable us to be even more helpful for our clients all over the world.

 Being a team with a broad portfolio of outsource projects and having studied the experience of our clients as well as plenty of successful product companies, we have marked out the following points needing consideration.

-– In outsource design process you are given a particular design task.
+In the outsourcing design process you are given a particular design task.
 That means you are able to concentrate on design tasks only as the strategic decisions are mostly made on the customer’s side.
 In practice, however, this disclaimer works a bit differently: creating design solutions solving users’ problems and bringing profit to the customers, designers can and often should influence the strategy of the product progress on the market.
-Anyway, all the final decisions and small or big changes of the product strategy are made by the customers team as they bear the final responsibilities and all the alterations or suggestions should be made in tight collaboration with the side launching the product.
+Anyway, all the final decisions and small or big changes of the product strategy are made by the customer’s team as they bear the final responsibilities and all the alterations or suggestions should be made in tight collaboration with the side launching the product.

-– In outsource design you work on the task you are assigned for, you are not a chooser of the strategy and not a decision-maker if this product is needed and if the idea behind it is good or bad.
-You have to study how to like and love any idea you have to work with because it is the only way to create good result and by the way to earn money.
+In outsource design you work on the task you are assigned for, you are not a chooser of the strategy and not a decision-maker if this product is needed and if the idea behind it is good or bad.
+You have to study how to like and love any idea you have to work with because it is the only way to create good results and by the way to earn money.
 That is not in your scope of work to get into deep layers and tell the client that this idea will not work – your task is to make it work.
 That is what you are paid for.

-– In outsource design you aren’t always provided with the opportunity to communicate with stakeholders and influence their decisions.
+In outsource design you aren’t always provided with the opportunity to communicate with stakeholders and influence their decisions.
 You are hired to accomplish a particular scope of works.
 It has to be mentioned that for many designers it is a benefit as they start work with a particular task in mind and do not need to get involved deeply at predesign or post-design stages.
-However, there also can be projects at which after launch of the product designers are later given additional tasks on maintenance and alterations of the existing product.
+However, there also can be projects at which after the launch of the product designers are later given additional tasks on maintenance and alterations of the existing product.

-– Product design is the domain of higher financial and creative risks.
-In outsource design, especially when the process is already tuned and clear, the earnings can be more predictable and flexible in budget planning of the company.
+– Product design in-house is the domain of higher financial and creative risks.
+In outsource design, especially when the process is already tuned and clear, the earnings can be more predictable and flexible in the budget planning of the company.

 To sum up, in outsource design you are a vital part of the product creation and support while in product design you are actually in the heart of all the processes being not a part but the whole story.
 In outsource design you are a sort of hired executive while in product design you are a stakeholder with all the responsibilities of this not-so-easy job.

-Broadening the horizons: Tubik upcoming products
+Broadening the horizons: Tubik products

 Design4Users is a blog devoted to diverse design issues solving users’ problems.
 It is organized via the basic categories such as “Branding” “Product” “Print” and “UI/UX” and plenty of more detailed tags in the mentioned domains.
-This resource was started with the aim to provide designers, customers and all those who are interested in this sphere of human activity with a wide variety of useful and interesting content supported with attractive and functional design.
-The blog is designed, developed and curated fully by Tubik studio team.
+This resource was started with the aim to provide designers, customers, and all those who are interested in this sphere of human activity with a wide variety of useful and interesting content supported with attractive and functional design.
+The blog is designed, developed, and curated fully by the Tubik studio team.

-In our next articles and case studies, we will tell you more about the creative process for these products and unveil some considerations on product design features, issues and requirements.
+In our next articles and case studies, we will tell you more about the creative process for these products and unveil some considerations on product design features, issues, and requirements.
 Follow the news!